kdhenderson/povertyTurnsOffLights/README.md

 # povertyTurnsOffLights
-A visualization of poverty around the world made with the p5.js JavaScript library.
+A visualization of world poverty made with the p5.js JavaScript library.

 It was heavily modified from an original design by 'ingriddoubleday'.
 This was a team project.
 Contributors: Adam E., Kristin H., Max P., and Kenya R.